Women's health clinic

 When your provider can see the full picture, it becomes easier to focus on balancing thyroid and sex hormones in a way that fits your body.
 For some patients, that might mean fine-tuning thyroid medication.
 For others, it may involve addressing estrogen and progesterone changes, especially around menopause, or supporting testosterone levels in men and women.

-This is where comprehensive hormone testing earns its name.
+Accurate dosing depends on this kind of monitoring.
+Johns Hopkins Medicine notes that careful blood testing is used to find the proper dose of thyroid hormone replacement for each individual, and the same principle applies when sex hormones enter the plan.
+This is where comprehensive testing earns its name.
 It helps prevent guesswork and reduces the chance of chasing one symptom at a time without addressing the root causes.

 Is Hormone Replacement Therapy Right for You and Your Thyroid?